 How Psychotherapy works and My approach

 I describe the process of psychotherapy as a journey of unfolding and discovery.
-The purpose of talking therapy is to help you understand your feelings and behaviours better and explore ways forward, as well as, get to know yourself from all perspectives.
+The purpose of talking therapy is to help you understand your feelings and behaviours better and explore ways forward, as well as, get to know yourself on a deeper level.

 The way psychotherapy works will depend on a personality type of a client and a therapist and presenting issues that a client brings forward.
 It is difficult to predict the exact duration of treatment.
 My way of working is open-ended, which means you can stay for as long as you wish to do the work that you need to do.
-Initially I would invite you to commit to six sessions to give it enough time to see if psychotherapy is for you and we are comfortable working together.
-I work in an integrative way, which means I draw upon techniques and tools from various psychotherapy approaches.
-I also integrate a transpersonal element to a personality, i.e. your soul's experiences, deeper meaning behind events that happen in your life, incorporating spiritual insights and growth and working with your full potential.
+Initially I would invite you to commit to six/eight sessions to give it enough time to see if psychotherapy is for you and we are comfortable working together.
+I work in an integrative way, which means I draw upon techniques and tools from various psychotherapeutic approaches.
+Integral part of our work together is a transpersonal approach to personality, i.e. your soul's experiences, deeper meaning behind events that happen in your life, incorporating spiritual insights and growth and working with your full potential.

 Psychotherapy calls for an active effort on the part of a client.
 In order for the therapy to be most successful, you will have to work on things we talk about both during our weekly sessions and at home.
 Psychotherapy work is not limited to our time in sessions, it continues as you go about your daily activities, which means you might come to realisations or insights about your situation and necessary steps outside of your sessions.
 We can then discuss it further in our next session.
-It is a process of unfolding and healing and often it is best not to rush the process, but walk slow and steady with my presence by your side.
+It is a process of unfolding and healing and it is best not to rush it to see a true change, but walk slow and steady with me by your side.
 I often give an analogy of a 'cooking' pot, positioned some place in the room, where all material goes and starts to 'cook'.
-As you leave a session the pot continues to cook and something always comes out of the material, effort and attention that went into it.
+As you leave a session the pot continues to cook and something always comes out of the material, effort and attention that goes into it.

-My working approach is Integrative, which means I use a variety of tools and approaches and will select the most appropriate ways of working with your personality type and presenting issues.
+My working approach is Integrative Transpersonal, which means I use a variety of tools and approaches and will select the most appropriate ways of working with your personality type and presenting issues.
 I aim to work holistically looking at the WHOLE situation from a mental, emotional, physical and spiritual points of view to aid the most healing and progression rather than focusing on symptoms in isolation.
 I take into account your past, present and future.
+Our focus and curiosity lies in discovering who you are.

-The core of the work is for you to take your time in a safe and comfortable environment to explore your feelings.
+The core of the work is for you to take your time in a safe and comfortable environment to explore your feelings and experiences in life.
 To me a client is seen as a whole person with all aspects observed and included, their thinking processes, patterns of behaviour, background and historical events, emotional responses, spiritual qualities and potential as a whole.
 I am engaging, relational and intuitive in my approach seeking the best approach for you as an individual.

 My keen interests and expertise lie in working with:

 - helping individuals to work towards making changes in their lives and understanding themselves better, facilitating the process of self-discovery, self-awareness and self-reflection.
-Relationships with others and yourself
+Relationships with yourself, others and nature

 - living with a sense of purpose and meaning and finding light amidst darkness, seeing all experiences as an opportunity for growth and healing.
 Your place in the world and making meaning